-1. Wall Mounted Toilet
+1. Wall mounted toilet

 A wall-mounted toilet creates more visual space on the floor.
 It looks compact and is easy to clean too.
 The creative tile patterns, polished chrome, and a black-and-white palette lend glamour and visual drama.
 We love the fact that the checkered tiles effectively complement the yellow tile panel on top of the toilet.
-The engineered wood used for storage and open shelving give the space a rustic charm which makes it really different.
+The engineered wood used for storage and open shelving gives the space a rustic charm which makes it really different.
 Notice that the designer has purposely used large rectangular tiles on the wall — lending depth to this small area and making it look bigger.

-2. Extra-large Mirror
+2. Extra-large mirror

 Mirrors instantly create more visual space.
 If you have a long, narrow bathroom — having an extra-large frameless mirror is your answer.
 What’s more, the drop-in tub and the compact vanity make the space utilitarian and stylish.
 We feel the white and brown bathroom decor is simple yet pleasing to the eyes.
 The soft lighting, the aroma candles, and the incense add that touch of mystique to the bathroom.

-3. Continual Flooring
+3. Continual flooring

-Continued flooring is the most logical design to a long, narrow bathroom.
+Continued flooring is the most logical design for a long, narrow bathroom.
 It makes the room seem more spacious.
 Changing materials can easily interrupt the space; something we don’t want.
 Here, a marble floor effortlessly runs up to the walls — giving the area a cohesive look.
 We love the light-gray storage under a stark-white marble countertop sink.
 Notice the gold accents that seem to add richness to this otherwise simple design.

-4. Curbless Shower
+4. Curbless shower

 The first thing you must do in a narrow bathroom is to eliminate the curb around your shower.
 Let the flooring continue right into the shower.

 The best materials would be concrete, tile, or stone slabs.
-Since there is no visual blockage to your shower area, space looks roomy.
+Since there is no visual blockage to your shower area, the space looks roomy.

 And, if you can manage to bring in a window — a large one at that — your bathroom will be airy too.
 You can even incorporate a concealed or infinity-edge shower drain for a totally seamless look.
 An added advantage of curbless showers — they are easier to clean too.

-5. Wall-mounted Sink and Vanity
+5. Wall-mounted sink and vanity

-As with wall mounted toilets, wall mounted sinks and vanity are an excellent way to save floor space and to make your small bathroom appear roomier.
+As with wall-mounted toilets, wall-mounted sinks and vanity are an excellent way to save floor space and to make your small bathroom appear roomier.
 And, you can add a little bit of storage space too.

 Look for narrow washbasin designs and the latest thin-edge sinks.
 You can go for a ceramic sink.
 It is just as strong as a traditional one and is available in different shapes and sizes on the market.

-6. Accent Wall
+6. Accent wall

 Adding an accent wall is one of the most interesting small bathroom ideas.
 The ideal place for such a wall is on the back wall.
 You can add color to the whole wall or just a band of color.
 It will effectively add depth to the room and is a great way to add some color too.
 Since the pattern is only on one wall, the design is interesting without being overwhelming.

-7. Open, Tall Shelving
+7. Open, tall shelving

 So, what if you have a small bathroom?
 There is no need to sacrifice storage.
 While there may not be enough space on the floor, you can always make it vertical.
 We suggest you opt for open, tall shelving next to the sink or at the end of a tub that will take care of your basic items.
 It gives a neat and light look to your tiny bathroom — effortlessly hiding the toilet from a direct view from the entry door.
 If you are looking for more storage, don’t forget under the sink and even the back of the door which is a great place to add towel bars or robe hooks.

-8. Industrial Look
+8. Industrial look

 Want your small bathroom to stand out?
 Think different.
-Be open to experimentation — opt for industrial bathroom.
+Be open to experimentation — opt for an industrial bathroom.
 Feature lots of raw materials in the design.
 And accessorize with industrial-style raw iron accents.
-Go for a rectangular concrete sink with extra-large mirror.
+Go for a rectangular concrete sink with an extra-large mirror.
 And say no to shower curtains.
 We like the iron ladder that holds the towels and the hexagonal tiled walls.
 Totally in keeping with the overall look.

-9. Dark Floor and Light Walls
+9. Dark floor and light walls

 With small bathrooms, you must be smart with colors.
 For walls, you don’t want a dark hue — it will make an already small bathroom look even smaller.
 Light walls will reflect more light and make this space appear bigger.
 Reserve dark colors for the floor for good contrast.
 You can, of course, keep the overall color scheme light.
 If you have wood floors, look for shower area tiles that match the wood in color and tone.

-10. Smaller Tubs
+10. Smaller tubs

 It is very much possible to keep a narrow bathroom stylish and functional.
 Just choose the right size, colors, and materials.
 We love the beige and white bathroom decor that spells class with its simplicity.
 And, there is no rule which says that you can only have a shower in such a small area.
 If you must have a tub instead of a shower, opt for small drop-in tubs that are sleeker and do not take much floor space.
 They are easy to install too.

-11. Room with a Skylight
+11. Room with a skylight

 This is one narrow bathroom idea we simply love.
 And, it’s perfect for an awkward-shaped bathroom.
 Install a skylight in your bathroom.
 It will instantly make the space unique and brighter.
 And, you know what?
-A well-placed skylight which lets in natural light is a big selling point for homebuyers.
+A well-placed skylight that lets in natural light is a big selling point for homebuyers.
 This homeowner has beautified the area with exotic, tropical indoor plants that make your bathroom straight out of a magazine page.

-12. Modern, Minimalistic Design
+12. Modern, minimalistic design

 Keep your small bathroom neat and modern-looking.
 You can choose quartz or ceramic countertop along with dark-hued cabinetry and metallic accents.
 Together, they will make your bathroom look dreamy.
 We also like the fact that the shower doors are sliding.
 They do not need much space to open up and look sleek.

-13. Maximum Space Utilization
+13. Maximum space utilization